 - Add door sweeps to all your exterior doors to make it harder for pests to enter your home.
-Those door sweeps and insulators can also reduce the amount of heat that escapes your home in the cold winter months.
+That door sweeps and insulators can also reduce the amount of heat that escapes your home in the cold winter months.

 - Install screens in front of your chimney openings and in front of all vents.
 Mice and other rodents can squeeze through even the tiniest cracks; screening all access to the outdoors can keep those pests out of your home.

 - Use odor-blocking trash bags in your home and garage and take the garbage out regularly.
-Invest in insulated and tamper-proof trash cans if deer and raccoons are a problem acheter cialis generique where you live.
+Invest in insulated and tamper-proof trash cans if deer and raccoons are a problem acheter Cialis generique where you live.

 - Store food in airtight containers, especially if you keep emergency rations in the basement or garage.